Get

 2. Kennel Cough

 Kennel cough is a very contagious canine respiratory infection that causes a persistently deep, crackling dry cough.
 This cough often can sound like honking, as your dog’s airways become extremely irritated and inflamed.
-Kennel cough has the potential to be fatal if not immediately treated by a qualified veterinarian, although this is rare, so it’s best to take your dog to your vet ASAP if your dog coughs or reverse sneezes for more than a day.
+Kennel cough has the potential to be fatal if not immediately treated by a qualified veterinarian, although this is rare, so it’s best to take your dog to a vet ASAP if your dog coughs or reverse sneezes for more than a day.
 Sooner if there are other concerns.

 3. Allergies

 Dogs with sensitive allergies to pollen or other irritants often honk or reverse sneeze to signal their itchy, watery discomfort.
 This type of reverse sneezing may be described as honking by some, and can be comically loud if your dog’s allergies are delicate enough.
 The silver lining here is that you can typically manage this with an elimination diet or medications, like antihistamines.
-This shouldn’t become anything more serious, but you can always give your vet a call if you’re concerned.
+This shouldn’t become anything more serious, but you can always give a vet a call if you’re concerned.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 4. Nasal Mites